Melvin Way is a contemporary artist. Melvin Way was born in Ruffin County, South Carolina in the year 1954.

 Price range information: Sorry none available.

 As a teenager Way split his time between South Carolina and New York.
 He was highly interested in music at this time.

 His work often contains references to math formulas, musical scores, and even the artist’s formula for making cocaine.
 Way often creates his art with a ball point pen.
 Way often works in small sizes, less than 12 inches on each side.
 One piece often takes the artist months to create.

-In this clip we catch up with the great James Kalm to view an exhibition of works by Stanley Whitney:
+In this clip we catch up with the great James Kalm to view an exhibition featuring Melvin Way:

 After high school Way began to show signs of mental illness.
 Way would eventually become homeless.

 With the help of Andrew Castrucci, an instructor at the School of Visual Arts in New York, Way found a new path forward in life.
 Castrucci gave art classes at a homeless shelter that the artist way staying at.